Sawtaytoes/kevinghadyani.info/README.md

-# Ghadyani Framework for Webpack, React, and Redux
+# KevinGhadyani.info
+A personal website for me to show off past achievements, projects, and my current skillset.

 ## Prerequisites